NullNoname/chromarks/README.md

 * As of May 8, 2016, Chromarks 2.6.1 was removed from the Chrome store.
 The chromarks.NET site remain and still linked to the now-defunct Chrome store page.

+* On June 15, 2016, a new extension called Chromarks Plus was released.
+As of version 1.1 it appears harmless. (https://github.com/NullNoname/chromarks/tree/plus) The chromarks.NET site still remain and still linked to the now-defunct Chromarks 2.6.1.

 ## What happened to Chromarks, anyway?
-On March 2016, a very similar takeover has happened to a popular Chrome extension "Better History" (https://github.com/better-history/better-history/issues/330) and it comes with the same redirection scheme to lnkr.us (https://www.reddit.com/r/Malware/comments/4cw9fz/lnkrus_redirect_malware_report/).
+On March 2016, a very similar takeover has happened to a popular Chrome extension "Better History" (it had a github repository but vanished) and it comes with the same redirection scheme to lnkr.us (https://www.reddit.com/r/Malware/comments/4cw9fz/lnkrus_redirect_malware_report/).

 Because of Chromarks' takeover being near identical to Better History's, I can conclude that the original Chromarks author James Nuzzi sold this extension to malware vendors, likely advault.net or its affiliates.